ScottishCovidResponse/inference-for-contact-tracing-model/README.md

 We stress the importance of both qualitatively and quantitatively understanding the relationship between input parameters and simulation outputs, which is non-linear.
-While understanding high-dimensional non-linear system is hard for ordinary humans, we can get a good picture thanks to [SHAP](https://github.com/slundberg/shap) that enables evaluation of each input parameter's impact towards output per-sample basis.
+While understanding high-dimensional non-linear system is hard for ordinary humans, we can get a good picture thanks to [SHapley Additive exPlanations](https://github.com/slundberg/shap) that enables evaluation of each input parameter's impact towards output per-sample basis.
 For full understanding of SHAP, we encourage users to read the [NeurIPS paper](http://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions) and/or [Nature Machine Intelligence paper](https://www.nature.com/articles/s42256-019-0138-9) that explains how SHAP values are efficiently computed when the predictor is a tree ensemble.